Home Venue Feature Speakers Call for Papers Important Dates Committees

 Topics will include but will not be limited to:

-• Using HPC systems to accelerate AI/ML training and inferences on large scientific data sets;
+• Leveraging HPC systems to accelerate training and inference of AI/ML models on large-scale scientific datasets;

-• Tools and infrastructure to improve the usability of AI/ML to scientific applications;
+• Tools, frameworks, and infrastructure to enhance the usability and accessibility of AI in scientific applications;

-• Innovative methods to make AI models interpretable and robust for scientific applications;
+• Methods to improve interpretability, explainability, and robustness of AI models for critical scientific applications;

-• Performance evaluation of emerging AI accelerators for scientific ML workloads;
+• Performance evaluation and benchmarking of emerging AI accelerators (e.g., GPUs, TPUs, FPGAs, neuromorphic computing) for scientific workloads;

-Authors are invited to submit manuscripts in English structured as technical papers up to 6 pages 2-column pages (U.S. letter – 8.5″x11″), excluding the bibliography, using the IEEE proceedings template that is available at here.
+Authors are invited to submit manuscripts in English structured as technical papers up to 6 pages 2-column pages, min 5 pages (U.S. letter – 8.5″x11″), excluding the bibliography, using the ACM proceedings template that is available at here.
 The manuscripts are single-blind.
 Word authors can use the “Interim Layout”.
 Submissions not conforming to these guidelines may be returned without review.

 All manuscripts will be peer-reviewed and judged on correctness, originality, technical strength, and significance, quality of presentation, and interest and relevance to the workshop attendees.
 Submitted papers must represent original unpublished research that is not currently under review for any other conference or journal.
 Papers not following these guidelines will be rejected without review and further action may be taken, including (but not limited to) notifications sent to the heads of the institutions of the authors and sponsors of the conference.
 Submissions received after the due date, exceeding length limit, or not appropriately structured may also not be considered.
 At least one author of an accepted paper must register for and attend the workshop.
 Authors may contact the workshop organizers for more information.

-Papers should be submitted electronically at: https://submissions.supercomputing.org, SC24 Workshop: AI4S'24: Workshop on Artificial Intelligence and Machine Learning for Scientific Applications".
+Papers should be submitted electronically at: https://submissions.supercomputing.org, SC25 Workshop: AI4S'25: Workshop on Artificial Intelligence and Machine Learning for Scientific Applications".

 The final papers will be published in the SC Workshops Proceedings.